AlanDeSmet/TIS-100-Hackers-Guide/src/assembly.markdown

 Speed
 -----

-_These are preliminary results._ The TIS-100 runs at 50 Hz in RUN mode, 5,000 Hz in FAST mode, and 25 Hz when STEP is held down.
+The TIS-100 runs at 50 Hz in RUN mode, 5,000 Hz in FAST mode, and 25 Hz when the STEP key (F6) is held down.
+(Holding the STEP button down only runs a single step.)
 Most assembly instructions run in a single cycle; `MOV` takes two cycles under some circumstances.

 Overall Node Behavior